How to crack an interview for your dream company

 Squid - Web server cache to speed up repeated requests, DNS

-and other computer network lookups CDN - Content delivery network (proxy servers) used to cache
+CDN - Content delivery network (proxy servers) used to cache

 the web site assets like static photos, videos, HTMLs etc.